 Airport transfers are also a convenient and cost-effective way to get to Kotor if you prefer not to hire a car.

 It's easy to drive to Kotor from wherever you're staying.
 By car it's just 15 minutes from Tivat, 30 minutes from Budva, 60 minutes from Herceg Novi and 90 minutes form Podgorica.

-There are three parking lots for the old town – one directly in front by the marina, one at the north end and one a little further north on the sea side.
-Parking is pretty cheap at about €0.80 an hour and you’ll always find a park in one of these lots.
+There are two parking lots for the old town – one directly in front of the marina and one at the north end.
+Parking is pretty cheap at about €0.80 an hour.

 Address: Autobuska Stanica Kotor, Skaljari, Kotor